DefGuard/docs/community-features/wireguard/adding-wireguard-devices.md

 ![New device Form](../../.gitbook/assets/adddevice.png)

-After you created new device you will see it in your profile if you hover on it the settings button will pop up after you click on it you'll se option to download config.
+After you created new device you will see it in your profile if you hover on it the settings button will pop up after you click on it you'll see option to download config.

 ```
 [Interface]